ntluong95/positron-python-package-manager/README.md

 ## 🔧 Customizing the installer command

-PPM lets you customize how the quick-fix installer runs via the workspace setting `inlinePythonPackageInstaller.customPipCommand` (default: `pip install`).
+PPM lets you customize how the quick-fix installer runs via the workspace setting `missingPackageInstaller.customPipCommand` (default: `pip install`).
 The extension supports two template placeholders:

 - `{python}` — replaced with the resolved Python interpreter path (PowerShell-safe on Windows).
 Use this when you need the interpreter inserted into the command explicitly.
 - `{module}` — replaced with the package/module name being installed.